ipvm-wg/spec/workflow/README.md

 ## 1.1 Design Philosophy

-> 8. A programming language is low level when its programs require attention to the irrelevant.
->
-> — Alan Perlis, Epigrams on Programming

 While IPVM in aggregate is capable of executing arbitrary programs, individual IPVM Workflows are specified declaratively, and tasks workflows MUST be acyclic.
 Invocation in the decalarative style liberates the programmer from worrying about explicit sequencing, parallelism, memoization, distribution, and nontermination in a trustless settings.
 Such constraints also grants the runtime control and flexibility to schedule tasks in an efficient and safe manner.

 These constraints impose specific practices.
 There is no first-class concept of persistent objects or loops.
 Loops, actors, vats, concurrent objects, and so on MAY be implemented on top of IPVM Workflows by enqueuing new workflows with the effect system (much like a [mailbox receive loop](https://www.erlang.org/doc/efficiency_guide/processes.html)).